Eyelid SurgeryConveniently located to serve Chicago and North Shore

 What is Eyelid Surgery

 Eyelid surgery, also known as blepharoplasty or an “eye lift,” is a cosmetic surgery procedure performed to improve the appearance of either the upper or lower eyelids.
-Blepharoplasty can also be performed for patients whose vision is impaired due to sagging, excess skin of the upper eyelids.
+Blepharoplasty can also be performed for patients whose vision is impaired due to sagging, and excess skin of the upper eyelids.
 Eyelid surgery can correct drooping, bulging, or sagging eyelids that cause people to appear fatigued or much older than their actual age.

 Eyelid Surgery can be performed on the top eyelids, bottom eyelids, or both, to improve the appearance of your eyes.